castroCrea/moon/doc/Plugin_Development.md

 # Develop on Moon

-Add this with the path to your plugins
+Add this with the path to your plugins to `/Users/{USER_NAME}/Library/Application Support/moon.jot/moon-settings.json` in the you `settings.plugins.list` array
 ```json
 {
   "id": 40,